-The Council has held Investors in People (IIP) accreditation since 1995 and in 2012 was awarded the Gold Standard which it continues to hold The Council has developed a Workforce Development Plan, which details our workforce plans, in order to support the delivery of the Strategic Plan.
-The Council's priorities are to develop its workforce in line with the IIP Action Plan and the Public Sector Equality Duty, to continue to deliver a Health and Wellbeing Programme and the Reward and Recognition Policy.
-The primary purpose of the Workforce Development Plan is to ensure that the Council has the right number of employees, in the right places, with the right skills, work styles and capacity to support the delivery of good value services to all who live in work in or visit Pendle.
+The Council wants to develop more empowered and enabled staff with leaders at all levels.
+The Council has developed a Workforce Development Plan, which details our workforce plans, in order to support the delivery of the Strategic Plan.
+The Council's priorities are to develop its workforce in line with the Workforce Development Action Plan and the Public Sector Equality Duty, to continue to deliver a Health and Wellbeing Programme and the Reward and Recognition Policy.
+The primary purpose of the Workforce Development Plan is to ensure that the Council has the right number of employees, in the right places, with the right skills, work styles and capacity to support the delivery of good value services to all who live in, work in or visit Pendle.